knative/docs/docs/versioned/admin/admin-overview.md

     Store and manage configuration data as key-value pairs.
 ConfigMaps are frequently used to tune platform-wide behavior.
 Most of the Knative ConfigMaps are in the `knative-serving` and `knative-eventing` namespaces.
 Their settings apply to all the relevant Knative components in all namespaces.

+    See [Working with ConfigMaps](editing-configmaps.md) for important usage information and best practices.

 - Using the Knative Operator

     Some platform-wide settings can be managed declaratively using the Knative Operator, installed with the `kn` Knative CLI plugin.
 You can manage the operator without using the `kn` CLI.
 The `kn` CLI manages only operator installations.